Shoop123/berenet/README.md

 		(0, 0)
 ), dtype=np.float64)

-#Initialize the target outputs for the neural network
+# Initialize the target outputs for the neural network
+# There must be the same number of rows here as in the training_data
+# There also must be the same number of columns as output neurons for the network
 targets = np.array((
   (1,),
   (1,),